apitoolkit/apitoolkit-landing/docs/get-started/quickstarts/dotnet/dotnetcore/index.md

 -  [Generate an API key for your project](/docs/dashboard/generating-api-keys), and include a brief description of your work.
 And to prevent losing your key after it has been generated, remember to make a copy of it.

 -  Initialize the middleware with the APItoolkit API key you generated above.
-Integrating only takes 3 lines of code:
+Integrating only takes three lines of code:

 ## Installation